 Most preapproval letters are valid for 60-90 days, and when it comes time to apply for a mortgage all of your information will need to be reverified.
 Also, don’t confuse preapproval with prequalification.
 A prequalification is a quick estimate of what you can borrow based on the numbers you share and doesn’t require any documentation.
 So it’s less rigorous than a preapproval and carries less weight.

-3. Shop for the Right Mortgage and Lender
+Choose the Right Mortgage and Lender for You

-It’s also important to understand the different mortgage terms.
+It’s also important to understand the different mortgage terms when you’re shopping for a mortgage lender.
 The term is the amount of time the loan is repaid over typical mortgage terms are 10, 15, and 30 years.
 This has a big impact on your monthly payment and how much interest you pay over the life of the loan.
 A longer loan will have smaller monthly payments, because the purchase amount is spread out over a longer period of time.
 A shorter-term loan will save you money on interest.
 This is because shorter loans usually have lower interest rates, and you’re paying the loan off in a shorter amount of time.

 To understand how different terms impact your bottom line, use our mortgage calculator to see how the monthly payment and the total interest you’ll pay changes.